Small Business FAQ's

 Q: How can I become certified?

-A: Once the firm completes the Affidavit and Profile sheet and submit to the Department, the firm will be added to a database.
-Each Affidavit and Profile sheet is a self-certifying document, once notarized.
-Once added to the database, the updates will be made annually.
+A: Once the firm completes the Affidavit, and submits to the Department, the firm will be added to a database.
+Each Affidavit is a self-certifying document, but must be notarized.
+Once added to the database, firms will be required to submit an annual affidavit for renewal.

-Q: What are the benefits of this Initiative?
+Q: What are the benefits of this small business program?

-Q: What is the difference between the BDI and the DBE Program?
+Q: What is the difference between the Small Business Program and the DBE Program?

 A: In a race neutral program, no contracts are reserved for DBEs.
-The BDI program does not scrutinize the firm owner's social and economic status and the Initiative does reserve contracts.
+The small business program does not scrutinize the firm owner's social and economic status and the Initiative does reserve contracts.

 Q: What types of projects will be reserved?